tidyverse/ragnar/README.md

 Key functions:

+- `ragnar_read()`: Convert a file or URL to a dataframe
+- `read_as_markdown`: Convert a file or URL to markdown
 - `ragnar_find_links()`: Find all links in a webpage
-- `ragnar_read()`: Convert a file or URL to markdown

 ### 2. Text Chunking

-Next we divide each document into multiple chunks.
-Ragnar defaults to a strategy that preserves some of the semantics of the document, but provide plenty of options to tweak the approach.
+Next we divide each document into chunks.
+Ragnar defaults to a strategy that preserves some of the semantics of the document, but provide plenty of opportunities to tweak the approach.

 Key functions: